 2019: Earned Sporting KC MVP honors after becoming the fourth midfielder in club history to hit double-digit goals in a single regular season.
-MLS regular season: Has started 15 of 16 appearances, recording seven goals and one assist (1,320 minutes played).
+MLS regular season: Started 31 of 32 appearances, recording 12 goals and three assists (2,722 minutes played).
 Scored a goal and assisted one of Krisztian Nemeth's three goals in a record-breaking 7-1 win over the Montreal Impact on March 30.
 Converted a penalty kick in a 4-1 loss at the San Jose Earthquakes on April 20.
 Scored two second-half goals in a dramatic 4-4 draw against the New England Revolution on April 27, recording his first brace since March 2018.
 Converted two penalty kicks in a 2-2 draw at Toronto FC on June 7, the first time a Sporting player has bagged a pair of penalties in a game since 2014.
 Scored the lone goal in a 1-0 road victory over Columbus Crew SC on June 23.
 Assisted Yohan Croizet's goal in a 1-0 victory over the Chicago Fire on July 6.
 Scored a long-range goal in a 3-0 win at Vancouver Whitecaps FC on July 13.
 Scored two first-half goals in a 3-2 victory at Seattle Sounders FC on Aug.
 4. Assisted Johnny Russell's goal in a 1-0 victory over the Houston Dynamo on Aug.
 31. Scored two goals in a defeat at LA Galaxy on Sept.
 15. Concacaf Champions League: Started five matches (413 minutes played).
 Started in both shutout wins over Deportivo Toluca FC in the Round of 16 before starting in a 3-0 second-leg win over Independiente in the Quarterfinals on March 14.
 Open Cup: Started and played 90 minutes in the Fourth Round against Minnesota, assisting Gerso's goal in a 4-1 defeat.
-MLS Cup Playoffs: Has not featured.